-12.8.3 Load demultiplexing results into Python and R
+14.8.4 Load demultiplexing results into Python and R

-To load demultiplexing results into Python, you need to install Python package anndata first.
+To load demultiplexed RNA count matrix into Python, you need to install Python package pegasusio first.
 Then follow the codes below:

 '''

-import anndata
+import pegasusio as io

-data = anndata.read_h5ad('output_name_demux.h5ad')
+data = io.read_input('output_name_demux.zarr.zip')

 '''

-Once you load the data object, you can find predicted droplet types (singlet/doublet/unknown) in data. obs['demux_type'].
-You can find predicted sample assignments in data.obs['assignment'].
-You can find estimated sample fractions (sample1, sample2, ..., samplen, background) for each droplet in data. obsm['raw_probs'].
+Once you load the data object, you can find estimated droplet types (singlet/doublet/unknown) in data. obs['demux_type'].
+Notices that there are cell barcodes with no sample associated, and therefore have no droplet type.

+You can also find estimated sample assignments in data.obs['assignment'].